 - Outpatient surgery physician/surgical services: no charge

-- Laboratory outpatient & professional services: no charge
+- Laboratory outpatient and professional services: no charge

-- Mental/behavioral health & substance use disorder outpatient services: no charge
+- Mental/behavioral health and substance use disorder outpatient services: no charge

 - Lenses (per pair): 100% coverage